jackcahalane/azure-fundamentals-notes/README.md

 ## Describe Core Solutions and Management Tools on Azure
 **Azure IoT Central** can be managed as a SaaS.

-**Azure Sphere** is a secured, high-level application platform with built-in communciation and security features for internet-connected devices.
+**Azure Sphere** is a secured, high-level application platform with built-in communication and security features for internet-connected devices.
 It comprises a secured, connected, crossover microcontroller unit (MCU), a custom high-level Linux-based OS, and a cloud based security service that provides continuous, reliable security.
 Enables creation of secured, internet-connected devices that can be updated, controlled, monitored, and maintained remotely.

 ML models created in **Machine Learning Studio** can't be deployed or managed by Azure ML service.
 ML Studio solutions are managed in ML Studio and are only deployed as web services.

 You can access **Cloud Shell** through the Azure portal or from shell.azure.com, but you cannot use the Azure portal inside Cloud Shell.

-A **stoage account** is required to use **Azure Cloud Shell**.
+A **storage account** is required to use **Azure Cloud Shell**.

 You should use **Cloud Shell** when you need to run the cmdlet New-AzVm in a scripting environment inside the browser.